vsrinivas/fuchsia/tests/user_shell/README.md

 * Be notified when story state changes.

-The test code is invoked as a user shell from device runner and executes a predefined sequence of steps, rather than to expose a UI to be driven by user interaction, as a user shell normally would.
+The test code is invoked as a user shell from basemgr and executes a predefined sequence of steps, rather than to expose a UI to be driven by user interaction, as a user shell normally would.
 I.e. the test is implemented as a user shell component.